Vinegret43/dispute/README.md

 # Installation

+### Linux (AppImage)
+Download latest AppImage from the [releases](https://github.com/Vinegret43/dispute/releases) page, open your terminal, cd to the directory where it's downloaded,  and make it executable using `chmod +x dispute-linux.AppImage`, then install using `./dispute-linux.AppImage --install`.
+After that, Dispute should be available in your app launcher.
+Note that, when moving the AppImage to another directory, you will have to run `./dispute-linux.AppImage --install` again

+### Windows
+Download latest exe file from the [releases](https://github.com/Vinegret43/dispute/releases) page.
+You should be able to run it simply by double-clicking.
+Note that on Windows Dispute also requires editundo.ttf font to be installed on your system.
+This font is included in the release, so just download and then double-click it to install

+### From source
-Note that Dispute will compile and work properly only on *NIX platforms supporting XDG specification.
-Dispute also currently requires QT to be installed on your system
+Note that, when built on UNIX, Dispute requires QT to be installed on your system

-To install dispute, run these commands in the following order:
+To compile and install Dispute from source, run these commands in the following order:
 ```sh
 git clone "https://github.com/Vinegret43/dispute"
 cd dispute